usmankhalid3/company_manager/README.md

 ``` sh
 cd rest_server
 ```
-* The backend will start on port 1435 (can be modified in the server config)
+* The backend will start on port 1435 by default (can be modified from the server config)

 ### Frontend
 * Run the following commands to deploy & start the frontend server